daylinmorgan/simple-recipe/README.md

 ## Usage

-In order to use this theme it is recommended that you implment as either a git submodule with:
+In order to use this theme it is recommended that you implement as either a git submodule with:

 ```bash
 git submodule add themes/simple-recipe